 This was one of the very first grains that were cultivated for human use and consumption.
 It grows in more temperate climates around the world and feeds more people than any other single grain does.

 Its primary use is as food for humans, but it has other uses such as animal food and distilling.
-There are both hard and soft varieties of wheat.
+There are both hard and soft varieties of wheat, and additional variants of those including both red and white wheat.

 Now we’ve learned more about rye and wheat, let’s look at their impact on our health.
-All cereal grains can be beneficial to your health as long as they are only consumed in moderation.
+All grains are beneficial to your health as long as they (1) Are free from modern pesticides, such as Roundup (glyphosate), (2) Keep the bran, germ, and endosperm together as a true whole grain, and (3) Are sprouted, fermented, or both.
+Read more about my three rules to whole grains here.

 Studies have shown that rye is better for cardiovascular health than wheat.
 It can reduce various different types of cholesterol and help prevent heart disease.